American Registry for Internet Numbers: Organizational structure

-ARIN consists of the Internet community within its region, its members, a 7-member Board of Trustees, a 15-member Advisory Council, and a professional staff of about 50.
-The board of trustees and Advisory Council are elected by ARIN members for three-year terms.
+ARIN consists of the Internet community within its region, its members, a 10-member Board of Trustees, a 15-member Advisory Council, and a professional staff of about 100.
+The Board of Trustees and Advisory Council are elected by ARIN members for three-year terms.

-Board of trustees
+Board of Trustees

-The ARIN membership elects the Board of Trustees (BoT), which has ultimate responsibility for the business affairs and financial health of ARIN, and manages ARIN's operations in a manner consistent with the guidance received from the Advisory Council and the goals set by the registry's members.
-The BoT is responsible for determining the disposition of all revenues received to ensure all services are provided in an equitable manner.
-The BoT ratifies proposals generated from the membership and submitted through the Advisory Council.
-Executive decisions are carried out following approval by the BoT.
-The BoT consists of 7 members consisting of a President and CEO, a chairman, a Treasurer, and others.
+ARIN General Members elect the Board of Trustees, which maintains authority of the scope, mission, strategic direction and fiscal oversight of ARIN.
+The Board consists of 10 members, including ARIN's President and CEO, a Chair, and a Treasurer.
+The Board is responsible for determining the disposition of all revenues received to ensure all services are provided in an equitable manner.
+Executive decisions are carried out following approval by the Board.

 Advisory Council

-In addition to the BoT, ARIN has an advisory council that advises ARIN and the BoT on IP address allocation policy and related matters.
-Adhering to the procedures in the Internet Resource Policy Evaluation Process, the advisory council forwards consensus-based policy proposals to the BoT for ratification.
-The advisory council consists of 15 elected members consisting of a chair, Vice Chair, and others.
+ARIN's Advisory Council serves in an advisory capacity to the Board of Trustees on Internet number resource policy and related matters.
+Adhering to the procedures in the Policy Development Process, the Advisory Council forwards consensus-based policy proposals to the Board for ratification.
+The Advisory Council consists of 15 elected members, including a Chair and Vice Chair.